JaabirHub/Weight-Converter/README.md

 # Weight-Converter
-A simple weight converter that converts between kg to lbs.
-It has a Java console app and a simple HTML/JavaScript web version
+This project provides a basic weight converter that lets users convert between kilograms and pounds.
+It includes a Java console application and a standalone HTML/JavaScript web page.